Madame Nhu: Rise to power

 To win support for Diệm, Madame Nhu hit upon the idea of enlisting support from the million or so refugees from North Vietnam, many of them Catholics who fled to the south after the Geneva accords had partitioned Vietnam, organizing them for a massive pro-Diệm demonstration on 21 September 1954.
 The rally in Saigon led to a confrontation on the streets between Madame Nhu and Bình Xuyên gunmen, with Madame Nhu daring the thugs to kill her right then and there, which caused them to demur, and the rally went on.
-Emboldened by this triumph, Diệm saw a chance to put his puritanical Roman Catholic values into practice and to strike a blow at the Bình Xuyên at the same time by shutting down the brothels, gambling houses and opium dens of Saigon owned by the Bình Xuyên while having pornographic magazines burned on the streets (the Bình Xuyên were the largest producers and sellers of pornography in Vietnam).
+Emboldened by this triumph, Diệm saw a chance to put his Roman Catholic values into practice and to strike a blow at the Bình Xuyên at the same time by shutting down the brothels, gambling houses and opium dens of Saigon owned by the Bình Xuyên while having pornographic magazines burned on the streets (the Bình Xuyên were the largest producers and sellers of pornography in Vietnam).

 A referendum was scheduled for 23 October 1955, to determine the future direction of the south.
-It was contested by Bảo Đại, the Emperor, advocating the restoration of the monarchy, while Diệm ran on a republican platform.
+It was contested by Bảo Đại, advocating the restoration of the monarchy, while Diệm ran on a republican platform.
 The elections were held, with Nhu and the family's Cần Lao Party, which supplied Diệm's electoral base, organising and supervising the elections.
-Campaigning for Emperor Bảo Đại was prohibited, and the result was rigged, with Bảo Đại's supporters attacked by Nhu's paid thugs.
+Campaigning for Bảo Đại was prohibited, and the result was rigged, with Bảo Đại's supporters attacked by Nhu's paid thugs.
 Diệm claimed 98.2% of the vote, including 605,025 votes in Saigon, where only 450,000 voters were registered.
 Diệm's tally exceeded the registration numbers in other districts.
-As a result, Diệm eliminated the Emperor Bảo Đại and became the first president of South Vietnam.
-Madame Nhu made no secret of her dislike for the Emperor Bảo Đại, calling him "that French puppet".
+As a result, Diệm defeated Bảo Đại and became the first president of South Vietnam.
+Madame Nhu made no secret of her dislike for Bảo Đại, calling him "that French puppet".